Oma’s Apfelkuchen (Grandma’s Apple Cake)

 - Confectioners' sugar

 - Preheat oven to 350°.
 Let egg yolks stand at room temperature for 30 minutes.
-Starting 1/2 in. from one end, cut apple halves lengthwise into 1/4-in. slices, leaving them attached at the top so they fan out slightly.
+Starting 1/2 in. from 1 end, cut apple halves lengthwise into 1/4-in. slices, leaving them attached at the top so they fan out slightly.
 Set aside.

 - Cream butter and sugar until light and fluffy.
-Add egg yolks, one at a time, beating well after each addition.
+Add 1 egg yolk at a time, beating well after each addition.
 In another bowl, sift flour, cornstarch, cream of tartar, baking powder and salt twice.
 Gradually beat into creamed mixture.
 Add milk; mix well (batter will be thick).

 - Spread batter into a greased 9-in. springform pan wrapped in a sheet of heavy-duty foil.
 Gently press apples, round side up, into batter.
 Bake until a toothpick inserted in the center comes out with moist crumbs, 45-55 minutes.
 Cool on a wire rack 10 minutes.
 Loosen sides from pan with a knife; remove foil.
 Cool 1 hour longer.
 Remove rim from pan.
 Dust with confectioners' sugar.